UCLComputerScience/COMP0016_2020_21_Team20/ARCHITECTURE.md

 Including the `roles` scope is useful to determine which users have what roles.

+### Authentication workflow

+As Keycloak is the central authentication management system for the platform, minimal user information is stored in the `care_quality_dashboard` database itself (only the user IDs and type).
+Consequently, the system must interact with Keycloak via the [Keycloak Admin REST API](https://www.keycloak.org/docs/latest/server_development/#admin-rest-api) -- all actions that can be performed through the Keycloak Admin Console (UI) can also be performed through this Admin REST API.

+The Keycloak Admin REST API should only ever be used when running code on the server-side (i.e. on API routes, not client side).
+This is because admin credentials are required (they will be in your `.env` file) to generate an admin access token for use in the Admin REST API requests.

+The authentication workflow currently looks like:

+1. User clicks login button
+2. User enters credentials on Keycloak auth page
+3. User redirected back to app
+4. NextAuth.js `signIn` callback called (see [source](https://github.com/UCLComputerScience/COMP0016_2020_21_Team20/blob/89897c0cdb4c909e16b4103c9578c72e52e84ffd/pages/api/auth/%5B...nextauth%5D.js#L69-L72))
+   This callback checks to see if the user's department is marked as `archived` in the database (if it has been archived/deleted since they last used the platform).
+If it is, they are redirected to the homepage and a message is shown to them.
+Their role and department ID are also updated/deleted in Keycloak through its Admin REST API.
+5. NextAuth.js `signIn` event called (see [source](https://github.com/UCLComputerScience/COMP0016_2020_21_Team20/blob/89897c0cdb4c909e16b4103c9578c72e52e84ffd/pages/api/auth/%5B...nextauth%5D.js#L75-L77)).
+   This callback is triggered when the user successfully signs in.
+This callback ensures that the user's ID and type is stored inside the `care_quality_dashboard` database itself.
+This is neccessary because user responses etc. are tied to their ID, so they must be present in the database to use the system.
+In addition, this callback checks to see whether the user's Keycloak roles have been updated since they last logged in -- and then updates the `care_quality_dashboard` database with this information too.
+6. Platform uses `session` object throughout
+   This `session` object is populated through the NextAuth.js `session` callback (see [source](https://github.com/UCLComputerScience/COMP0016_2020_21_Team20/blob/89897c0cdb4c909e16b4103c9578c72e52e84ffd/pages/api/auth/%5B...nextauth%5D.js#L43-L68)), and ensures that the data is up-to-date from Keycloak whenever the `session` object is checked throughout the codebase.
+Data added here that comes from Keycloak includes `userId`, `departmentId`, `hospitalId`, `healthBoardId`, and the user `roles`.
+7. User signs out
+   NextAuth.js' `signOut` event is triggered (see [source](https://github.com/UCLComputerScience/COMP0016_2020_21_Team20/blob/89897c0cdb4c909e16b4103c9578c72e52e84ffd/pages/api/auth/%5B...nextauth%5D.js#L79-L82)), and the local cookie is deleted.
+On top of this, the event callback destroys the Keycloak session via the Admin REST API to ensure the user isn't automatically logged back in when they next click 'sign in'.

+All the user authentication event-related handlers can be found in [`./lib/handleUserAuthEvents.js`](./lib/handleUserAuthEvents.js).

 ## Prisma (database ORM)

 All database interactions are performed solely through Prisma, as it provides type enforcement and simplifies the development experience.